Lundarreykjadalur Valley in West-Iceland - the Natural Hot Pools Krosslaug and Englandshver

 It is higher up than it looks in the previous photo

 Now, how to reach the other side of the river Tunguá?
-My husband found out and we very slowly crossed the river hanging onto the red metal pipe "bridge" - step by step and no looking down.
+My husband found out, and we very slowly crossed the river, hanging onto the red metal pipe "bridge" - step by step, no looking down.

 It isn't high up, but high enough for the couple we met on the way back to get into trouble when the woman froze halfway across the river.

-While crossing the bridge I counted my steps and thought about the piping hot water in the red pipe.
-This is a geothermal area and I am always wary when visiting such areas.
+While crossing the bridge, I counted my steps and thought about the piping hot water in the red pipe.
+This is a geothermal area, and I am always wary when visiting such places.

 Englandshver

-At both Brautartunga and at Englandshver the geothermal water reaches a temperature of a whopping 75-100°C, so the hot water is pumped and used for heating.
+At both Brautartunga and Englandshver, the geothermal water reaches a temperature of 75-100°C, so it is pumped and used for heating.

-It had been sunny, but almost as soon as we reached the hot pools it became cloudy, dark and windy and the temperature dropped.
+It had been sunny, but almost as soon as we reached the hot pools, it clouded over, darkened, and grew windy, and the temperature dropped.
 You can see the difference between the two photos taken only 10 minutes apart.

-We had been travelling all day long and it was getting late.
-I know I am a wuss, I should have just jumped in - I will do so next time I visit Englandshver!
+We had been travelling all day long, and it was getting late.
+I know I am a wuss, I should have just jumped in, maybe I will do so next time I visit Englandshver!

 Further up the creek by Englandshver

-We left after taking a footbath in several places to check the temperature of the water.
+We left after taking a footbath in several places to check the water temperature.
 Now it was time to cross the river on the metal pipe bridge again...

 I am already looking forward to my visit next summer.
-Lundarreykjadalur is not far from Reykjavík where I live, so I can just go on a day trip to Lundarreykjadalur.
+Lundarreykjadalur is not far from Reykjavík, where I live, so I can just take a day trip there.

 Here you can see the location of Englandshver on Google Maps.